mit-rss/base_installation/README.md

 - ROS, the robotic operating system
 - The Racecar simulator

-You can install this software via a prebuilt virtual machine, or manually.
+You can install this software via a prebuilt virtual machine (fast and easy), or manually (more control and more work).

 ## Prebuilt Installation

 Download and install VMware, which you can get for free [through IS&T](https://ist.mit.edu/vmware-fusion).

+Download the latest racecar virtual machine via a BitTorrent in the [releases page](https://github.com/mit-rss/base_installation/releases) of this repo.
-Download the latest VM via bittorrent.
-If you don't already have a bittorrent client we recommend Transmission on Linux and OS X and qBittorent on Windows.
+If you don't already have a BitTorrent client we recommend Transmission on Linux and OS X and qBittorent on Windows.

-Open up the virtual machine.
+Open up the virtual machine in VMware.
 Everything is already installed!
 Skip ahead to the [Testing the Racecar Simulator](#testing-the-racecar-simulator) section.

 ## Manual Installation